watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

    ll
    ```

+   > **Important note**: If you will be taking the Infrastructure edition of the lab, instead of using the above instructions, type the following ones:
+   >
+   > ```bash
+   > cd ~/MCW-Containers-and-DevOps/Hands-on\ lab/lab-files/infrastructure/
+   > ll
+   > ```
+   >
+   > This will take you to the version of the starter files that will be used by that edition of the lab.

-2. You'll see the listing includes three folders, one for the web site, another
-   for the content API and one to initialize API data:
+2. You'll see the listing includes three folders, one for the web site, another for the content API and one to initialize API data:

    ```bash
    content-api/